SubNet32/AoC2023_NodeJS/README.md

 1. Install node_modules by running `npm install`
 2. Run `npm run aoc`

+Run `npm run newDay` to create the files for a new day

 ### Selecting Day & Part

 - Adding a `day{n}` tag will execute the program of the given day (if omitted most recent day will be selected)